LesFerch/WinSetView/Src/md/Manual.md

 ### Folder View Options

-Open the **Folder View Options** menu.
+Open the **Folder View Options** page.
 See the *Folder view Options* section for details.

 ### Explorer Options

-Open the **Explorer Options** menu.
+Open the **Explorer Options** page.
 See the *Explorer Options* section for details.

 ### Restore

 Select and restore a backup file to return Explorer views to a previous state.

-This button will appear after first run (i.e. after **Submit** has been clicked).
-Each time you click **Submit**, the PowerShell script makes a backup of the user's Explorer view registry keys to a date-time-named file.
+This button will appear after the first run (i.e. after **Submit** and **OK** has been clicked) with the **Backup** option checked.
 The **Restore** button will bring up a dialog to let you pick a backup file to restore.
 Since it's a standard file dialog, you can use the same interface to delete any unwanted backups by selecting them and right-clicking to get a *Delete* option.

-**IMPORTANT**: Many of the items shown in the **Options** page, are not affected by the Restore feature.
-Be sure to check the items in the Options page and set them to your desired settings.
-Specifically, the items up to and including "Set a start folder for Explorer" are not affected by Restore.
+**IMPORTANT**: The primary purpose of the WinSetView backup and restore is to allow reverting back to a previous state of Explorer folder views.
+Restore can only revert items shown in WinSetView's **Explorer Options** page that correspond to Explorer's Folder Options **View** tab.

 ### Load Settings